cdtrader/Ravencoin-Marketing-Team/README.md

 <img src="/assets/images/git-repo-images/ravencoin-marble.png" alt="ravencoin-marble-logo"/>

 <blockquote>
 <p>Welcome to the Ravencoin Marketing Team!
 Here you will discover everything that is going on with the marketing efforts for the Ravencoin community.
-Please feel free to reach out to us if you would like to become involved in helping to improve the education and marketing efforts for the Ravencoin Cryptocurrency.
-We look forward to showing working with you.</p>
+Please feel free to reach out to us if you would like to become involved in helping to improve the education and marketing efforts for the Ravencoin Cryptocurrency.</p>
 </blockquote>

 ### Ravencoin Marketing Team - Current Members